 Only on AP: Redskins recovery methods aim to reduce injuries

 And that's just at work.
-At home is a custom-made mattress designed to get just the right about of sleep.
+At home is a custom-made mattress designed to get just the right amount of sleep.

+Massage tables, zero gravity chairs, a laser-therapy table that looks like a tanning bed, a cryotherapy chamber and giant float pods make up the Washington Redskins' state-of-the-art rest and recovery room.

 "It's more like restoration," head athletic trainer Larry Hess told The Associated Press during a recent visit to the recovery room.
 "There's things in here that are setting their body up to perform better in the weight room, to perform better in their meetings mentally.
 Mental preparedness.
 That's where our advantage is."